ivanp1994/telompy/README.md

 `telompy -i BNGO/K55_-_De_novo_pipeline_results BNGO/K56_-_De_novo_pipeline_results -n 5455_Kidney_WD 5456_Kidney_WD -o telomeres_bngo -t 8
 `
-## Aditional parameters for filtering
+## Additional parameters for filtering
 There are five additional parameters that are used to filter out the data (for details, see *Theory of operations*):

 `--arms`/`-a` - Which ends of chromosomes to calculate telomeres (valid options are 'L' for left and 'R' for right, or 'L' and 'R' for both)